Cloud Insight FAQ

 Aggregation interval: 1 minute (Min1)

-Aggregation interval: 5 minute (Min5)
+Aggregation interval: 5 minutes (Min5)

 A. Cloud Insight supports various Metric types and indicators, but the Metric you want may not be supported.
-In this case, you can use Custom Schema and SendData API to freely aggregate and collect the metrics you want, and use them in Cloud Insight.
+In this case, you can use Custom Schema and SendData APIs to freely aggregate and collect the metrics you want, and use them in Cloud Insight.

 Note

-1. Create Custom Schema
+1. Create Custom Schema.

-Examples of the input value when Custom Schema is created
+Example of the input value when Custom Schema is created

 Product Type : CustomFilesystem